 However, when you earn a reward for referring someone to a credit card, arguably that’s an incentive that isn’t a rebate, since you don’t have to spend anything to earn that reward.

-At the same time, historically credit card issuers haven’t sent out 1099s for these types of things, so the fact that they’re doing so now suggests they may have received some sort of guidance from the IRS.
+At the same time, historically (prior to last year) credit card issuers haven’t sent out 1099s for these types of things, so the fact that they started doing so last year suggests that they received some sort of guidance from the IRS.

-Chase is sending out 1099s for referral bonuses
+Chase sending out 1099s for referral bonuses and more

 Chase has a “refer a friend” program, where you can earn bonus points for referring people to some of their cards.
 The program is a win-win, as it allows existing cardmembers to earn bonuses for referring friends to cards they like.